saus23/osTicket/config/README.md

 >Set Sev-A / Help Topic = Networking / Assign to "Online Banking"
 <p> &emsp; </p>
 - Login as Jane.
-Assign to self and close the ticket.
+Assign to self and close the ticket.<p></p>
+- Tickets can also be created by agents for phone call tickets from the Admin Panel.
 </p>
 <br />